 Assigning content to the pages

 With a sitemap designed, it should be easy to identify the content requirements for your site’s pages.
-Consider what content each page or page type needs, and decide if you need copy, images, video, or any other medium to communicate your message effectively.
+Consider what content each page or page type needs, and decide if you need a copy, images, video, or any other medium to communicate your message effectively.
 You know what best appeals to your ideal client, so use your intuition to plan your content for maximum effectiveness.

 Design mockup evaluation process